Certain foods may help improve hyperthyroidism symptoms. However, some foods may worsen symptoms or interfere with medications.

 Hyperthyroidism is a condition in which the thyroid gland is overactive and produces excess thyroid hormone.
 People should follow their treatment plan and any dietary recommendations from their doctor.

-Changing the diet might improve symptoms of hyperthyroidism.
+Changing their diet might improve symptoms of hyperthyroidism.
 Certain nutrients may help support healthy thyroid function or decrease hyperthyroidism symptoms.